shopware/developer-documentation-vitepress/README.md

 chore: release x.y.z
 ```

-you need to set this version in a `package.json` file as well.
+You need to set this version in a `package.json` file as well.